Some reactions to Exiled American:

 Love-letter

 Unbelievably, instead of simply denying the application out of hand, Ms. Love followed through - sort of.
 In 1996, after 9 months of deliberation she sent a reply, in which she pointed out that two circumstances had been discovered, in her view ("apparently” as she put it) obviating the need for any application for clemency.
 One was that the 5-year charge for escape from a federal prison, brought in the District of Northern West Virginia in 1975, was dropped in 1993, for “administrative reasons”.
-My lawyer said the charge was dropped “with prejudice”, a technical term that he said means that the charge can be brought again.
+My lawyer said the charge of escape was dropped “with prejudice”, a technical term that he said means that the charge can be brought again*.
 The judge’s reasoning was that they couldn’t get hold of me anyway, which legal scholars advise means that if they could, maybe they would.
 The other circumstance Love noted was that they could discover no outstanding warrant for my arrest anywhere in the United States, and thus were closing my case.

 Now I wonder how broad a smile we will see on little Scooter’s face when his debt to society is erased by the Forgiver*.
 Bets are already being taken on the date - Ms. Love is said to have weighed in with Christmas Eve 2008.
 Noting historical antecedents, a good time to ease this into the body politic will be about 9PM EST, Friday the 26th of December, 2008: provided not only that the Republicans lose the presidential election (again), but also that they don’t “win” it anyway.
 (Was that clear enough?)